darrencodes0/NYC-Seasonal-Explorer/README.md

 Our recommender includes 5 boroughs of NYC: Manhattan, The Bronx, Staten Island, Brooklyn, and Queens and it's various regions such as Upper East Side of Manhattan, Bushwick of Brooklyn, and etc.

+## Setup
+Install all the dependencies:
+- pip install -r requirements.txt

+!
+Make sure you activate the virtual environment before installing dependencies !

 ## To start Django Application
 Make sure your directory includes the website
 (if not, change directory to website in the terminal):